jovajiv/Knesset_Bill_Classifier/README.md

 # Knesset_Bill_Classifier

-Note : final result is in bill_with_categories.csv
+Note 1: final result is in bill_with_categories.csv note 2: more information can be found in presentation.pptx

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents